-Some examples of enzymatic cleaners are Brite Shield from Premier, Empower from Kerr Total Care, Enzymax from Hu-Friedy, Purit from Biotrol, and ZymeX from Sultan.
+Some examples of enzymatic cleaners are Brite Shield from Premier, Empower from Kerr Total Care, Enzymax from Hu-Friedy, Purit from Biotrol and ZymeX from Sultan.
 Many of the dental suppliers also have their own brands of enzymatic cleaners.

 In addition, there are several enzymatic products that are designed to pretreat instruments before the cleaning process.
 Some of these products are Empower Foam from Kerr Total Care, Enzymax Spray Gel from Hu-Friedy, and ProEZ foam from Certol.
-They can be applied to instruments prior to transport to the sterilization area to prevent blood and other debris from drying on the instruments.
+They can be applied to instruments prior to transport to the sterilization area to prevent blood and other debris from drying on the instruments and begin to break down the debris on the instruments.
 These products are especially useful with surgical instruments.